-It is time to prune any fruit trees you have.
-It should be started when they are young to improve tree structure for the rest of it’s life, but can be done on a tree of any age if you are determined.
-It is best done in late winter.
-This will insure that they grow into a tree which is easy to pick from for years to come, improves fruit quality, resists disease, and will not break under its load when bearing heavily.
+Pruning should be started when a tree is young to improve tree structure for the rest of it’s life, but can be done on a tree of any age if you are determined.
+This will ensure that it will grow into a tree which is easy to pick from for years to come, improves fruit quality, resists disease, and will not break under its load when bearing heavily.

 Pears and apples are known as pome fruit.
 Cherries, apricots, and peaches are known as stone fruit.
-They are pruned differently, and you must know the difference in how to do this before you start.
+They are pruned differently and at different times, and you must know the difference in how to do this before you start.
 It is easier than I thought it would be, but a bit of time is needed to learn.

 Some basic, but important, rules:

-~You want to encourage outward growth of coming limbs.
+- You want to encourage outward growth of future limbs.
 Where you cut determines which way the new branch will head.
 This is called a heading cut.

 One of the reasons I am so sad that our culture is moving more and more away from an sustainable and simpler lifestyle is because we are losing our understanding of these foundational principles in life!

 How wonderful to teach these concepts to our children and their children as we teach and work side by side in the orchard/garden.